mahira13/Personal_Expense_Tracker/README.md

 # personal_expense_tracker
 A Flutter app to manage your daily expenses and keep track of them.
 It shows a Weekly Bar Graph of the tracked Expenditures grouped by 3 categories: food, travel and misc.
 You can also delete/edit an added expenditure.
 It also reminds you to fill the daily expenses at 6:30 pm using flutter_local_notifications.
 Easy to use and Simple Interface.
+## Features
+1. Add an expense
+2. Intutive sliding functionality like whatsapp to delete and edit an expense
+3. Weekly expense to track the expensed on 3 categories: food, travel and miscellaneous
+4. Draggable scrollable sheet to view the whole expenses list
+5. Reminder at 6:30 pm to fill your daily expenses

 ## Libraries & Tools used
 Architecture used: MVC pattern
 1. flutter_svg: ^2.0.10+1